influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

     |httpOut('output')
 ...
 ```
+Example 4 shows how Chronograf has generated user friendly variable identifiers for the database name, the measurement name, fields, tags and literals to be used in the pipeline.
+The pipeline is then broken up using additional variables to make its functional units more easily understandable.

 <!-- TODO - get correct link -->
 The next section covers [TICKscript syntax](/kapacitor/v1.3/tick/syntax/) in more detail.
 [Continue...](/kapacitor/v1.3/tick/syntax/)